veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

           Resource: !Ref SourceBucketReplicationRole
 ```

-## Change replicata owner
+## Change replica owner

 In replication, the owner of the source object also owns the replica by default.
-When source and destination buckets are owned by different AWS accounts and you want to change replica ownership to the AWS account that owns the destination buckets, you can add optional configuration settings to change replica ownership to the AWS account that owns the destination buckets.
+When the source and destination buckets are owned by different AWS accounts and you want to change replica ownership to the AWS account that owns the destination buckets, you can add optional configuration settings to change replica ownership to the AWS account that owns the destination buckets.

 A few tweaks are needed to change the replica owner using our snippets above.